 Cabrini’s Alan, Ada and Eva Selwyn Emergency Department is a vital part of Cabrini Health offering a 24 hours, 7 days a week service to adults and children requiring urgent medical attention.
 We treat all acute emergency conditions (except major trauma) with onsite access to a full range of diagnostic services and rapid referral to Cabrini specialists.

 GP Referral Phone: (03) 9508 8607

 see a doctor:

-We have an active teaching program and are accredited by the Australian College for Emergency Medicine for emergency specialist training.
+We have an active emergency specialist training program accredited by the Australian College for Emergency Medicine.
 We are also active in Emergency Medicine research, leading in the area of Medical scribes to improve patient outcomes.

 Your total emergency account will vary depending upon the treatment(s) you receive on the day.
 The emergency attendance fee is a fixed out-of-pocket cost and applies to all patients including Medicare card and private health insurance holders.
 Unfortunately, this fee is not covered by the government or health funds however, it is necessary for us to be able to continue to offer high quality emergency service to the community.
 In case you require pathology or medical imaging services, some out-of-pocket charges may apply in addition to the emergency attendance fees.

 The below fee estimates are for eligible Medicare-card holders.

 Maximum out-of-pocket cost for Medicare claimable outpatient pathology services if applicable